Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 	3. You ***CAN*** use command line tools, but I do not.
 If you have to ask what a command line tool is, then command line tools are probably not well suited to your purposes.
 Instead, try [GitHub Desktop](https://desktop.github.com).

-3. ***PyTest:*** PyTest is a testing tool that is integrated into the PyCharm environment.
+3. ***[PyTest](https://docs.pytest.org/):*** PyTest is a testing framework that is integrated into the PyCharm environment.
 There are other testing tools that could be used with PyCharm, but PyTest is the one that I use.
-I call it out because the focus of the demo, [7.
-Demo: Test Driven Design (TDD)](#7-demo-test-driven-design-tdd) is based on PyTest.
-Note that most "pro" level development environments will have some sort of testing framework.
+I call it out because the focus of the demo, ""[7.
+Demo: Test Driven Design (TDD)](#7-demo-test-driven-design-tdd)"", is based on PyTest.
+Note that most "pro" level development environments will have [some sort of testing framework](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks).

 ---